DiegoVictor/bethehero-app/README.md

 ## OS
 This app was tested only with Android through USB connection and [Genymotion](https://www.genymotion.com/) (Emulator), is strongly recommended to use the same operational system, but of course you can use an emulator or a real device connected through wifi or USB.

-## Reactotron
-The project comes configured with [Reactotron](https://github.com/infinitered/reactotron), after install just open it, then as soon as possible Reactotron will automatically identify new connections.
-> If Reactotron show an empty timeline after the app is running try run `adb reverse tcp:9090 tcp:9090`, then reload the app.

 # Running the tests
 [Jest](https://jestjs.io/) was the choice to test the app, to run: